jbittel/django-mama-cas/docs/forms.rst

 Forms
 =====

-django-mama-cas includes a form class implementing standard username and password authentication.
+MamaCAS includes a form class implementing standard username and password authentication.
 In most cases, this will be the form of authentication required.
 Trust authentication can be used with CAS, but the requirements will be highly implementation dependent.

 Authentication Forms
 --------------------